ArtalkJS/Artalk/docs/docs/en/guide/frontend/auth.md

 { "token": "<external IdP access token>" }
 ```

-Artalk validates the token by calling the issuer's `/userinfo` endpoint (the standard OIDC way — the IdP verifies and signs the response server-side, so no key handling is required on Artalk's side), reads the `email` claim, finds or creates the matching user, and returns the same response shape as the other login endpoints:
+Artalk validates the token by calling the issuer's `/userinfo` endpoint (the standard OIDC way — the IdP verifies and signs the response server-side, so no key handling is required on Artalk's side) and reads the `email` claim.
+Artalk only finds or creates the matching user when the response also contains `email_verified: true`, then returns the same response shape as the other login endpoints:

 ```json
 {